fbettag/println/README.md

 * High Performance (thanks to Lift and Scala)
 * Easy to use (thanks to me)
+* Easy to write (Live-Preview of your Markdown or Plaintext)
 * Easy to customize (by default only layout or css changes are needed)
 * Easy to deploy (.war Archive)
-* Internal web-tracking with MongoDB
+* Internal web-tracking with MongoDB (optional)
-* Lots of widgets by default
+* Lots of widgets by default (see next section)
+* Atom-Feed (/atom.xml)
+* Google Sitemap (/sitemap.xml)

+## Caveats

+Currently it is text-only.
+I will implement media-management as soon as possible.
+For now i suggest storing your images elsewhere (Flickr, Picasa) as they offer better upload-possibilities from mobile devices anyway.

+## Layout and Widgets

+The main layout is in src/main/webapp/template-hidden/default.html and has all the widgets that are currently implemented.
+Here is the overview:

+* BitPit: <span class="lift:Helpers.bitpit?id=7019"/>
+* Twitter: <span class="lift:Helpers.twitter?user=fbettag"/>
+* Google Analytics: <span class="lift:Helpers.analytics?ua="/>
+* Copyright Helper: &copy; <span class="lift:Helpers.years?since=2010"><span id="copyright_years"></span></span>

+If you want to implement your own, feel free to look at src/main/scala/code/snippets/Helpers.scala for how to do so.

+## Made with love

 It is made with the following pieces of software: